rjmccall/swift-evolution/visions/accessors.md

 This property can return the `Span` with a `get`, and use the access scope of the borrow of the `Array`, because the span always refers to the existing memory of the array.
 A similar property on `String` would not have this option because `String` can store small strings in a compressed form that isn't "in memory". `String.span` would have to produce the `Span` with a `read` accessor to allow local allocation of the span's array, and it would have to return a `Span` with a lifetime dependency of the yield, not the enclosing borrow of the `String`.

 In contrast, suppose that a different struct simply stores a `Span<Int>`.
 This would again be an instance property of the struct, but the lifetime relationship would be very different from either of the two cases above.
 The containing struct would have to be `~Escapable` and have its own lifetime dependency matching the dependency of the span.
 A copying read of that stored property (analogous to using the `get` accessor on `Array.span`) must produce a span with that same lifetime dependency, not a dependency narrowed to the access to the struct.
-Similarly, a write to the property must leave it holding a span of that same lifetime dependency.
+Similarly, a write to the property must leave it holding a span with the same lifetime dependencies, or else subsequent uses of the span (or its elements) might be corrupted.

 Reading these examples, you might be tempted to say that the span can actually have a broader or narrower lifetime dependency in some cases.
 For example, it would be fine to store a `Span` with a broader lifetime into the stored property in the last example.
-The right way to understand this in general is as a dependency-subtyping conversion that changes the lifetime dependencies of the value. `Span` specifically is "covariant" in both its memory dependency and its element dependencies.
+One way to understand this in general is as a dependency-subtyping conversion that changes the lifetime dependencies of the value. `Span` specifically is "covariant" in both its memory dependency and its element dependencies.
 If the underlying memory of a span is safe within scope `X`, and `Y` is a strictly small scope than `X`, then it's okay to narrow the span's memory dependency to `Y`.
 Similarly, since `Span` only provides read access to its elements, it's okay to apply a dependency-subtyping conversion to the element type, because this is equivalent to doing the same conversion after every read.
 The first of these is also true of `MutableSpan`, but the second is not because it would allow a value with a narrower dependency to be stored into the span.
 That is, `MutableSpan` is covariant in its memory dependency but invariant in its element dependency.

 #### Scope of usability of the value